Japan's Exceptional Service! Most Used Taxi App GO

 Hachi was born on a farm near Odate City in Akita as a pure-breed Akita dog.
 The city prides itself on being the birthplace of the famous dog.
 You can find Hachi statues and comics wherever you go.

-In front of Odate Station, you can find the other famous Hachi statue showcasing a young Hachi.
+In front of Odate Station, you can find another famous Hachi statue that showcases a young Hachi.
 The original was built a couple of months after the statue in Shibuya and suffered the same fate in WWII.
 It was rebuilt in the same year as the Shibuya Hachi.

 For a while, they even tried to get the famous statue from Shibuya Station because they wanted Hachi to come home.
 In 2004, Akita Prefecture revealed a Hachi built on the stone pedestal of the original Shibuya statue in front of the Akita Dog Museum in Odate.